Network modelling of topological domains using Hi-C data: Introduction

 In complex organisms, the genomes are very long polymers divided up into chromosomes and tightly packaged to fit in a minuscule cell nucleus.
 As a result, the packaging and the three-dimensional (3D) conformation of the chromatin have a fundamental impact on essential cellular processes including cell replication and differentiation.
 In particular, the 3D structure regulates the transcription of genes at multiple levels \citep{dekker2008}.
 At the chromosome level, open (active) and closed (inactive) compartments alternate along chromosomes \citep{lieberman2009} to form regions with clusters of active genes and repressed transcriptional activities, the latter typically partitioned to the nuclear periphery \citep{sexton2012, smith2016}.
 At a smaller scale, chromatin loops make long-range regulations possible by bringing distant enhancers and repressors close to their target promoters.

 Recently, one specific feature of chromatin organization known as topologically associating domains (TADs) has attracted much research attention.
-TADs are contiguous regions of chromatin with high levels of self-interaction and have been found in different cell types and species \citep{dixon2012, sexton2012}.
+TADs are contiguous regions of chromatin with high levels of self-interaction and have been found in different cell types and species \citep{dixon2012, sexton2012, hou2012}.
 A number of studies have shown TADs contain clusters of genes that are co-regulated \citep{nora2012} and may correlate with domains of histone modifications \citep{le2014}, suggesting TADs act as functional units to help gene regulation.
 Disruptions of domain conformation have been associated with various diseases including cancer and limb malformation \citep{lupianez2015, meaburn2009}.

 While it is not possible to completely observe the 3D conformation, in the past decade several chromosome conformation capture technologies have been developed to measure the number of ligation events between spatially close chromatin regions.
-Hi-C is one of such technologies and provides genome-wide measurements of chromatin interactions using paired-end sequencing.
-The output can be summarized in a raw contact frequency matrix $M$, where $M_{ij}$ is the total number of read pairs (which are interacting) between segments $i$ and $j$ on the genome.
-The segments are equal-sized bins ranging from a few kilobases to megabases depending on the data resolution.
+Hi-C is one of such technologies and provides genome-wide measurements of chromatin interactions using paired-end sequencing \citep{lieberman2009}.
+The output can be summarized in a raw contact frequency matrix $M$, where $M_{ij}$ is the total number of read pairs (which are interacting) falling into bins $i$ and $j$ on the genome.
+These equal-sized bins partition the genome and range from a few kilobases to megabases depending on the data resolution.
 Since TADs are regions with high levels of self-interactions, they appear as dense squares on the diagonal of the matrix.

 A number of algorithms have been proposed to detect TADs, most of which rely on maximizing the intra-domain contact strength.
 This includes the earlier methods by \citet{dixon2012} and \citet{sauria2014}, which summarize the 2D matrix as a 1D statistic to capture the changes in interaction strength at domain boundaries; and methods that directly utilize the 2D structure of the matrix to contrast the TAD squares from the background \citep{filippova2014, levy2014, weinreb2016, malik2015, rao2014}.
 All of these methods use an optimization framework and apply standard dynamic programming to obtain the solution.
 The algorithms typically involve a number of tuning parameters with the number of TADs chosen in heuristic ways.
 More recently, \citet{cabreros2016} proposed to view the contact frequency matrix as an weighted undirected adjacency matrix for a network and applied community detection algorithms to fit mixed-membership block models.